vict0rcarvalh0/pinocchio-guide/README.md

 ```

 ### FreezeAccount
-Freezes a token account, preventing any transfers until it is thawed.
+Freezes a token account, preventing further token transfers.
+This is useful for regulatory or security enforcement in token ecosystems.

 ```rust
 use pinocchio::{